By: Christopher Antonopoulos, founder, and CEO, Measured Results Marketing

 However, this article is not intended to sell you on marketing automation.
 Instead, it is aimed at helping organizations that are investing in or switching marketing automation platforms understand all of the associated costs.

 If social marketing is a large part of your strategy, then consider how well your software enables you to do what you need now and in the future.
 Some bring everything inside the tool such as building out an editorial calendar, routing posts for approval, posting and analytics.
 Others may not have any integration, and you’re stuck with going to each channel or purchasing another tool.
 In that latter case, you have a hidden cost of purchasing additional tools and/or the time it takes your team to perform the activity.

 Here the hidden cost is the time it takes your team member to create all the components for an email campaign.
-You’re typically looking at the initial creation of templates, then the configuring the individual emails for your campaign, programming what gets sent when, looking at the back-end notifications and alerts and even how to trigger analytics down the road.
-Software does a lot of the heavy lifting but it still easily burns up time.
+You’re typically looking at the initial creation of templates, then configuring the individual emails for your campaign, programming what gets sent when looking at the back-end notifications and alerts and even how to trigger analytics down the road.
+The software does a lot of the heavy lifting but it still easily burns uptime.
 In some products, everything is in one place and they have wizards that guide you from step to step all the way to the final check.
 Others are less intuitive and dependent on your team member knowing where to go and what to check in QC.